Online Social Network Effects in Labor Markets: Evidence From Facebook's Entry into College Campuses

 Date Written: May 2, 2019

-I provide evidence that this positive effect from Facebook access comes through the channel of increased social ties to former classmates, which in turn leads to strengthened employment networks between college alumni.
+results also suggest that Facebook access decreases income inequality within a cohort.
+I provide evidence that wage increases comes through the channel of in creased social ties to former classmates, which leads to strengthened employment networks between college alumni.

 Keywords: social networks, labor economics, education, Facebook, technology, online platforms